spraphul/-/_posts/2017-09-26-intro-layout-tutorial.md

 First Step is to Prepare the dataset
 <pre><code data-trim class="none">

 1.Download the dataset for the labels you want to classify.
+For each class, you should have 1000 images at least.
 2.Keep the images of each label in a separate folder and give the folder a name same as the label.
 3.Put all the folders in a single folder and name it.
 4.That's it, you have prepared your datset.